openpower-cores/a2i/README.md

 # A2I

+## NOTICE

+The license has been modified (see the LICENSE file for details), and the repository is moving soon to an OpenPower Foundation location.

+The new repo will be accessible through both Github and Gitlab.

+After the move is completed, this readme will be updated, and the repo will be changed to 'archived' state.

 ## The Project
 Release of the A2I POWER processor core RTL and associated FPGA implementation (used ADM-PCIE-9V3 FPGA)